 What is surprising is that mar-tech leaders such as Demandbase acknowledge in their latest playbook ABM/ABX that most businesspeople including themselves want to remain anonymous when it comes to looking at new products or suppliers.
 And if a salesperson has the temerity to contact the CMO John Miller, cold, he takes great pleasure in dressing them down (Page 10).

 This week 23rd March 2022, Hubspot announced the launch of Hubspot Creators, a podcast launchpad.
-Hubspot are clearly getting in on podcasting market, which in itself is no suprise, seeing as Spotify, not so long ago invested a further $500m, well Joe Rogan needed to be paid!
+Hubspot are clearly getting in on podcasting market, which in itself is no surprise, seeing as Spotify, not so long ago invested a further $500m, well Joe Rogan needed to be paid!
 My point, is that its about content, not demand generation.
 Hubspot, I believe, are saying that engagement needs to be something other than just a downloadable document behind an email form and seeing as podcasting is growing at a rapid rate, personalised or highly targeted, anonymous listening seems to Hubspot to tbe the way forward..

 The reality of the anonymous buyer is that we are all consumers.
 And whilst the B2C marketers have been used to dealing with anonymous buyers and only marketing to their preferred personas and age groups, B2Bs are lagging behind because they thought selling was easy!